Being diagnosed with human papillomavirus (HPV) can be a nerve-wracking experience. You don’t need to panic, but you do need to be informed.

 1. Don’t panic.

 HPV is so prevalent that nearly all sexually active men and women get it at some point in their lives.
-According to the Centers for Disease Control and Prevention (CDC), HPV is the most commonly sexually transmitted infection (STI), and 79 million people in the United States are currently infected with the virus.
+According to the Centers for Disease Control and Prevention (CDC), HPV is the most common sexually transmitted infection (STI), and 79 million people in the United States are currently infected with the virus.
 In most cases, your body is able to fight HPV on its own, and the virus will go away without causing any health problems in one or two years.
 Once you’ve been diagnosed, it’s important to work with your doctor to address any immediate health concerns (if any) and to determine a plan to stay on top of any of the associated health risks.

 2. Anyone who is sexually active can get HPV.